Skip to product information

 Virginia Pine Trees

-Virginia Pine tree is relatively easy to care for.
+Virginia Pine trees are relatively easy to care for.
 In so doing, you'll enjoy many years of shade, shelter from wind, and enhanced air quality.

 It is relatively easy to care for and can make great material for a Christmas tree if you're so inclined.
 However, the best way to enjoy this wholly North American tree species is to use them in landscaping.
 If you plan to use these seedlings in your landscaping, there are several things to remember for the best results.

-This pine is an abundant tree found in the East and Southern United States, from New York to Alabama.
+It is found in the East and Southern United States, from New York to Alabama.
 Due to its steady growth and lifespan of only 90 years, it's a familiar and sustainable choice for reforestation projects.

 These pines have a pyramid shape, which is one of the reasons they're commonly grown for Christmas trees.
 But you'll need to prune the tree to give it more even symmetry.
 Its dark green color is another reason why it fits in with the year-end holidays.
 The needle-like leaves add to the winter ambiance.
 Since spruce pine can be grown in various soil types, it's scattered in forests throughout America.